 For example: "This difference occurs as households report fewer nets received than registered (e.g. 20 nets hung divided by 25 self-reported nets = 80%, versus 20 nets hung divided by 26 registered nets = 77%."
 AMF, comments on a draft of this page, October 2020.

-For the 2017 distribution in Togo, the PDM implementer is a branch of Togo's Ministry of Health and was involved in the distribution.
-See this spreadsheet, sheet "Methods: Togo (2017)," cell C10.
+For the 2017 distribution in Togo, the PDM implementer was a branch of Togo's Ministry of Health and was involved in the distribution.
+See this spreadsheet, sheet "Methods: Togo (2017)," cell C10 for the PDM implementer, and this spreadsheet, sheet "Detailed overview," column "Distribution Partner," for the distribution partner.
+NMCP (National Malaria Control Program) and PNLP (Programme National de Lutte contre le Paludisme) are both acronyms referring to countries' national malaria control programs.

-See cells C9 on the "Methods" sheets in this spreadsheet.
-About 80% of records were paired for Zambia, Uganda, Togo, and Malawi, and 90-95% were paired for Ghana and Guinea.
+See cell C9 on each of the "Methods" sheets in this spreadsheet.
+About 80% of records were paired for DRC (Équateur), Zambia, Uganda, Togo, and Malawi, and 90-95% were paired for Ghana and Guinea.
 We have summarized this as roughly 85% overall.

 "The most common reason, accounting for ~2/3 of instances where we cannot match a re-visit record, is that the household was on the list for both main and re-visit surveys but was only surveyed for the re-visit.